AXERA-TECH/pulsar2-docs-en/source/user_guides_advanced/advanced_build_guides.rst

      :align: center

 * ``pulsar2 build`` uses the input model (``model.onnx``), PTQ calibration data (``calibration.tar``) and configuration file (``config.json``) to generate the output model (``axmodel``).
 * The command line parameters of ``pulsar2 build`` will overwrite certain corresponding parts in the configuration file, and cause ``pulsar2 build`` to output the overwritten configuration file.
-For a detailed introduction to the configuration file, see :ref:`《Configuration file details》 <config_details_en>`.
+For a detailed introduction to the configuration file, see :ref:`《Configuration file details》 <config_details>`.

 ------------------------------------------
 Detailed explanation of model compilation